Bicycle Care Guide

 Tire Alignment

-Ensure tires are seated properly on the rims.
-Misaligned tires can cause handling issues and wear unevenly.
+Make sure your tires are seated properly on the rims.
+Misaligned tires wear unevenly and can cause weird handling.
 Spin the wheels and watch for wobbles.
-If wobbles exist, the wheel might need truing.
-This process involves adjusting the tension of the spokes.
+If you see any, the wheel might need truing — that’s adjusting spoke tension to straighten things out.
+It’s a skill worth learning, though a truing stand helps a lot.

 Brake System